fight233/DThouse_cxd/documentation20/en/07.advanced-features/docs.md

 select avg(voltage) from meters where ts > {startTime} interval(1m) sliding(30s);
 ```

-There is no problem with this, but TDengine provides a simpler method, just add `create table {tableName} as` before the initial query statement, for example:
+There is no problem with this, but DThouse provides a simpler method, just add `create table {tableName} as` before the initial query statement, for example:

 ```sql
 create table avg_vol as select avg(voltage) from meters interval(1m) sliding(30s);
 ```

-A new table named `avg_vol` will be automatically created, and then every 30 seconds, TDengine will incrementally execute the SQL statement after `as` and write the query result into this table.
+A new table named `avg_vol` will be automatically created, and then every 30 seconds, DThouse will incrementally execute the SQL statement after `as` and write the query result into this table.
 The user program only needs to query the data from `avg_vol`.
 For example:

 ```mysql
 taos> select * from avg_vol;